AtharvaRahane/AtharvaRahane.github.io/projects/project-2.md

 ---

 ## Finned Heat Sink
-In this projectI designed a cabinet with 5 heat source 3 fans and 10 fins with an objective that the devices should not exceed 65°C when air sweeps the fins at an ambient temperature of 20°C. I have also tested a scenario in which the middle fan fails and compared its result with the all 3 fans working.
+In this project I designed a cabinet with 5 heat sources 3 fans and 10 fins with an objective that the base of the devices should not exceed 65°C when air sweeps the fins at an ambient temperature of 20°C. I have also tested a scenario in which the middle fan fails and compared its result when all 3 fans are working.

   <img class="ui image" src="../images/modelice1.png">